-However, there will come a time when its performance will be waned as the software applications are updated.
+However, there will come a time when its performance will have waned as the software applications are updated.

 How to boost up your laptop?